 We wanted to share this with everyone to help, so here is a short 4-minute video that walks through why we love this progression.

 After this 4 exercise progression, things really open up to more exercises depending on the person’s end goal.
 Some people just want to lift dumbells overhead, some people want to do Olympic Lifting, and others want to work handstands.
 Despite that, these 4 exercises are pretty much our bread and butter for getting people back to overhead pressing.

 The concepts behind this progression have widespread applications and are relevant for all other types of shoulder exercises like push-ups, bench pressing, pull-ups, and more.
 These important progressions are just the tip of the iceberg.
 Dan and I have been working for the last 2 years putting our thoughts together for how people can get rid of their shoulder pain and get back to high-level training.
-Our new monster online course is called “Peak Shoulder Performance“, and we are excited to say it was officially released October 1oth, 2017.
+Our new monster online course is called “Peak Shoulder Performance“, and we are excited to say it was officially released.

 The release came with a HUGE positive response from the fitness and medical community.
 Here is what world-renowned Physical Therapy Dr. Mike Reinold had to say

 “Peak Shoulder Performance is an amazing resource for rehabilitation specialists, strength coaches and even fitness athletes themselves that want to truly understand how the shoulder works and why shoulder pain is so common.
 Unfortunately, traditional rehab often misses the boat by not understanding the unique demands of the high level fitness athlete.
 Luckily Dan and Dave have been working with high level athletes for years and have finally put together their process on how to return from injury and also preventing future injuries from occurring”.